The-Marcy-Lab-School/react-express-auth/README.md

 ![](/documentation/readme-img/cookies-session-userid-diagram.svg)

-1. When a request comes in for signup/login, the server creates a cookie (the `handle-cookie-sessions` middleware does this for us).
+1. When a request comes in for sign up/login, the server creates a cookie (the `handle-cookie-sessions` middleware does this for us).
 That cookie is an object called `session` that is added to each request `req`.
 2. The model will store the user data in the database (or look it up for `/login`) and return back the user with it's unique `user.id`
 3. When we get the `User` back from the model, we store the `user.id` in that cookie (`session.userId = user.id`)
 4. Now, that cookie lives with every request made by that user (`req.session`) and the client can check if it is logged in using the `/api/me` endpoint (see below).